-(x) Employment Management
+(y) Employment Management

 The Employment Management Group considers all requests to fill staff vacancies.
-The group is chaired by the Director of Governance and supported by the Head of Finance, Head of Community Services and the EK Human Resources Business Partner.
+The group is chaired by the Head of Finance and Housing and supported by the Head of Community and Digital Services, the Head of Governance, the Head of Regulatory Services and the EK Human Resources Business Partner.
 Their recommendations are considered by the Head of Paid Service who provides the final decision as to which posts can be filled.

-(y) Partnerships
+(z) Partnerships